NASA's most powerful telescope ever is about to change how we see the universe

 Soon, astronomers worldwide will be staring at their TVs, holding their breath.
-After a series of delays (so many delays!), NASA's James Webb Space Telescope is finally on track to launch before the end of the year.
-An ambitious upgrade from the Hubble telescope, this revolutionary probe promises to forever alter our knowledge of the universe.
+After a series of delays (so many delays!), NASA's revolutionary James Webb Space Telescope is finally on track to launch next week on Dec.
+24. The ambitious upgrade from the Hubble telescope promises to forever alter our knowledge of the universe.

 "To me, launching Webb will be a significant life event -- I'll be elated, of course, when this is successful, but it will also be a time of deep personal introspection," said Mark Voyton, Webb observatory integration and test manager at NASA's Goddard Space Flight Center in Greenbelt, Maryland.
 "Twenty years of my life will all come down to that moment."